-The safety, stability and security that comes from having a home is a fundamental part of leading a contributing life.
-The intersection between homelessness and mental illness is a key concern for the Commission.
+The safety, stability and security that comes from having a home is fundamental to optimal mental health and to leading a contributing life.
+The intersection between homelessness and mental ill health is a key concern for the Commission.

 Further information on the project can be found on the AHURI website.

-The National Mental Health Commission held a national consultation to build a better understanding of the connection between housing, homelessness and mental health.
+The Commission held a national consultation to build a better understanding of the connection between housing, homelessness and mental health.

-Our consultation included national Housing, Homelessness and Mental Health workshops and an online survey, to gather feedback from stakeholders about key issues and gaps for people with living experience of mental illness when they attempt to secure housing.
+Our consultation included national housing, homelessness and mental health workshops and an online survey, to gather feedback from stakeholders about key issues and gaps for people with lived experience of mental ill health when attempting to secure housing.